Windows Research Kernel @ HPI

 Obviously, the definition of

-not follow the comment.
-But, as the code evolved over the years,
+follow the comment.
+But, as the code evolved over the years, I thought

-equal to 256.
-Let me first tell you some principles of the
+256. Let me first tell you some principles of the Windows timer

 In this post we describe a very simple, but complete example of the implementation of a new system service call with the WRK.
 The system service prints a debug message from within the kernel and can be called from user mode.